ethanpnk/laps-ui/README.md

 - Admin consent for the **Microsoft Graph delegated permission** `DeviceManagementManagedDevices.Read.All` (prompted automatically when the first administrator runs the Intune tab).

 ### One-time setup
-1. Install the **Microsoft Graph PowerShell SDK** on the admin workstation:
+1. Allow the script to download the **Microsoft Graph PowerShell SDK** when first signing in, or pre-install it on the admin workstation:
    ```powershell
    Install-Module Microsoft.Graph
    ```